chenyiyun573/GPUCostBenchmark/README.md

 ### 5. Result
 All results will be output into the folder `./results/`.
-1. model_results.md is for models trainning or inference.
+1. model_results.md is for models trainning or inference with step/(s*watt) as the Power Metric
 2. hammer.md is the FLOPS/watt metric for Hardware workload.
 3. See `./results/idle` for idle measurement results.